Editing Technique: Reverse Outlining

 Making a Reverse Outline

-Basic Method:
+The Basic Method: 5 Key Steps

-- Begin with a complete or near-complete draft
+- Begin with a complete or near-complete draft.

 - Highlight or copy your thesis statement from your introduction.

-- For each body paragraph, write one sentence that answers the question, “What is my reader supposed to take away from this paragraph?” or “What is my main point in this paragraph?”
+- For each body paragraph, write one sentence that answers the question: “What is my reader supposed to take away from this paragraph?” or “What is my main point in this paragraph?”

 - Use your sentences to evaluate your paper as a whole and make sure your individual paragraphs are focused (see “Evaluation and Editing” below).